evanameyer1/Uncovering-New-Factors-In-Chicago-Crime-through-Regression-Models/README.md

 ├── data/                   # Data used in the project (not tracked in Git) │   ├── raw/                # Raw data, not modified
 │   ├── processed/          # Cleaned and pre-processed data
+|   ├── simulations/        # Results of model-led simulations
 │   └── pre-training/       # Data post feature engineering and feature selection │
 ├── requirements.txt        # Python package dependencies
 │